-APC Group, Inc. (the "Parent Company" or APC) and subsidiaries (collectively referred to as the "Company") were all incorporated in the Philippines and are registered with the Philippine Securities and Exchange Commission (SEC).
-The Parent Company was incorporated in the Philippines on October 15, 1993 and was originally organized to engage in the oil and gas exploration and development in the Philippines.
-On April 30, 1997, the Philippine SEC approved the change in the primary purpose of the Parent Company to that of a holding company.
-The Parent Company's shares of stock are publicly traded in the Philippine Stock Exchange, Inc.
+APC Group, Inc. (APC or the Company) was incorporated in the Philippines on October 15, 1993 and was originally organized to engage in the oil and gas exploration and development in the Philippines.
+On April 30, 1997, the Philippine Securities and Exchange Commission (SEC) approved the change in the primary purpose of the Company to that of a holding company.
+The Company's shares of stock were approved for listing with the Manila Stock Exchange on February 16, 1994.
+The Company is 46.64% owned by Belle Corporation, another publicly-listed company.